MattGitHubPeaches23/Bash-admissions/README.md

 # Admissions
 You're asked by the Jarvard Medical School to write a BASH script to decide admissions.
-Here's the criteria their board has specified.
+Here's the criteria their board has specified./

 1. The strength of the application depends mainly on GPA and the grade given to the student's professional statement, each carrying equal weight (**NOTE**: GPA is out of 4 and statement grade is out of 5, so you can't just take their average or sum them!).
 If there is a tie, the student with the higher GPA should be picked.
 2. Up to 20% of the admissions are allocated to the children of the school alumni.